 Generalized Anxiety Disorder (GAD) is a chronic disorder involving long-lasting anxiety and worry about nonspecific life events, objects, and situations.

 Social Anxiety Disorder is a type of social phobia appearing as a heightened fear of being negatively judged by others or of being embarrassed in public.
 This disorder can cause people to avoid public situations and human interaction to the point that their quality of life is greatly impaired.

-A type of therapy called Cognitive Behavioural Therapy (CBT) is shown to be effective for helping people with Anxiety and Stress.
+A type of therapy called cognitive-behavioural therapy (or ‘CBT’) is shown to be effective for helping people with Anxiety and Stress.
 It teaches you how your thoughts, feelings, and behaviours work together, and teaches skills like solving problems, managing stress, realistic thinking, and relaxation.
-Mindfulness Based Stress Reduction Therapy is also helpful in managing stress and in relaxation.
+Mindfulness-based Stress Reduction Therapy is also helpful in managing stress and in relaxation.